MetPX/sarracenia/c/README.rst

 to choose other formats:

 json:
   the default format, json compatible with python save/restore.

 post:
   turns sr_cthneed into an sr_shovel, if cache is on, then it is a winnow.

 url:

-  just print out the retrival urls, rather than the entire message
+  just print out the retrieval urls, rather than the entire message